dmnapolitano/troon_release_prediction/README.md

 * [Me!](https://github.com/dmnapolitano)
 * [Jeremy Biggs](https://github.com/jbiggsets)

+## "Known Unknowns"

+There's an upper bound on how good any model can be at predicting when Troon will release beer.
+This is due to several "known unknowns", information I'd only have (some level of) access to if I worked at the brewery.
+And if I worked at the brewery, I'd probably already know when releases were going to or about to happen, so this project wouldn't need to exist.
+"Known unknowns" here include how many beers Troon is brewing at any given time along with the duration of each beer's brewing process.
+Furthermore, some may be ready earlier than expected, some later than expected.
+We also don't know the schedules of the brewery staff -- although, it does look like there are periods of lengthy (one or two weeks) vacations where the brewery is basically not functioning.
+I might be able to predict those... :grin:

+Anyway, because of this, we can't really treat any model here as anything more than "just for fun".
+Based on what we _can_ know about patterns in Troon releases, here's the _most likely_ days on which they'll occur, so on those days, keep your Instagram app open and your alerts on.
+And keep thinking about ways in which we can address both the "known unknowns" and "unknown unknowns" :wink:

 ## "Wins" with the Current Model

 * 7/10/2023 with a probability of 61% :tada:

+### "Interesting" "Wins"

+* 8/12/2023: No release predicted (probability of a release of 35%), but, on that day there was a "pick up is tomorrow, 8/13" release, and the predicted probability of a release on the 13th was 60%. :thinking:

 ## "Losses" with the Current Model